YahooArchive/YaraParser/README.md

 It is shown that replacing all numbers (integers and floating points), with a dummy token (e.g. \<num\>) helps the accuracy in _some treebanks but not always_.
 If you want to try that idea, simply replace the numbers in your training, development and test data with that dummy token.

 ## Memory size
-For very large training sets, you may need to increase the java memory heap size by -Xmx option; e.g. java -Xmx3g jar/YaraParser.jar ...
+For very large training sets, you may need to increase the java memory heap size by -Xmx option; e.g. ``java -Xmx3g jar/YaraParser.jar``.
+For WSJ data, 4g is more than enough.

 ## Technical Details